sailshq/waterline-compile-statement-docs-circa-2017/README.md

 # Waterline Query Docs

+> NOTE: This is for the next generation of Waterline Query Syntax and is not valid in the current version of Waterline.

 This will document the declarative query syntax used in the Waterline Query Builder notation.
 Through this syntax you should be able to compose complex queries that can run on both a SQL data store or a NoSQL data store.
 The language is completely